carlossaav/Patient-monitoring-with-Sigfox/README.md

 **PulseSensor**

-- Connect analog pin A0 (or any other analog pin) to signal's sensor wire
+- Connect analog pin A0 (or any other analog pin) to sensor's signal wire
 - Connect VCC (3.3V) from Arduino to VDD of PulseSensor*
 - Connect GND pin to GND PulseSensor's wire.

-**This is an important step, since maximum output voltage (hence maximum input voltage on A0) from the sensor will be VDD.
+***This is an important step, since maximum output voltage (hence maximum input voltage on A0) from the sensor will be VDD.
 Having an input higher to 3.3V on any of the pins may damage the board**.

 **MAX30205 Temperature Sensor**